Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 "Then it’s a question for another day."
 Daniel stood up.
 "Right *now* what you should do, if you’ll let an old fart who loves the sound of his own voice convey some wisdom on your meathead skull - " He earned an amused snort for that. " - Is go to that big party that’s brewing up down there, pick a fight, get drunk, sing, throw your axe, whatever you do to have fun, and *cross your bridges when you come to them."*

-"…We do have that beer they sent over…"
+"...We do have that beer they sent over..."

 "Then maybe risk a little cultural contamination and get Yan and Vemik *rip roaring* drunk."

-"…That’s surprising, coming from you."
+"...That’s surprising, coming from you."

 Daniel shrugged.
 "Maybe we need to stop worrying about slavishly maintaining something that can’t survive the future.
 We’re *deathworlders,* let’s damn well act like it.
-They’ll keep what they can, discard what might harm them and the rest…is cheese."
+They’ll keep what they can, discard what might harm them and the rest... is cheese."

-Julian gave him a Look, of the kind that Daniel mentally inserted a capital letter onto. "…*‘The rest is cheese’?"* he asked, skeptically.
+Julian gave him a Look, of the kind that Daniel mentally inserted a capital letter onto. "...*‘The rest is cheese’?"* he asked, skeptically.

 "Eh.
 It’s a good book title at least."
 Daniel turned away down the hill and followed his nose toward the scent of roasting meat.
 "Come on."